And do not be drunk with wine, in which is dissipation; but be filled with the Spirit (Ephesians 5:18).

 Our problem is, we leak!
 As we go through life we use up our spiritual energy reserves, and they must be replenished.
 Being filled with the Spirit needs to be a daily experience for all of us!

 Here’s how.
-Get alone; go into your “closet” where you privately fellowship with the Lord (a long, walk, a secluded room, just a real private place).
-Begin to worship, singing songs in English and singing in tongues!
+Get alone; go into your “closet” where you privately fellowship with the Lord (a long walk, a secluded room, just whatever a real private place is for you).
+Begin to worship, singing songs in English and singing in the spirit!
 Tell the Lord of how wonderful He is and how thankful you are that He has and is transforming your life.
 Sing some more.
 Pick up your Bible and read a passage out loud.
 Lift your hands and praise some more.
 Sing some more in tongues.
 And just keep this regimen going for a while.
 Then pray, pouring your heart out to the Father, mentioning the things that trouble you to Him.
 Go into great detail, and ask Him to help you!
 Talk to Him about your personal weaknesses, and ask Him to help you overcome them!
 Then, lift your hands and sing and praise some more.
 Sing songs that you know, and sing in tongues.
-You may not “feel” it, but you’re being refreshed and filled with the Spirit as you to this!
+You may not “feel” it, but you’re being refreshed and filled with the Spirit as you do this!